The Advising Syllabus contains valuable contact information, web links, and dates to remember.

 Check out these short advising videos created by our own CADV Peer Advisors.

-- How do I use my MAP to plan classes? (you need this before you can talk with an advisor!)
+- How do I use my DPR to plan classes? (you need this before you can talk with an advisor!)

 - What is the UPPER DIVISION WRITING EXAM (when to take it, pass it, & sign up)?